timj-wood/timj-wood.github.io/_posts/2026-09-15-hawkes-processes.md

 Think of point processes as a list of times, and counting processes as the staircase.
 Everything before time $$t$$ is known as the *history*, which is wrriten as $$\mathcal{H}(t)$$.

-A biological example, for providence: imagine the events are mutations fixing along a lineage, where the point process is their positions (or times) and $$N(t)$$ is the cumulative mutation count.
+To give a biological example, imagine the events are mutations fixing along a lineage, where the point process is their positions (or times) and $$N(t)$$ is the cumulative mutation count.

 ## 1.2.
 Homogeneous Poisson process